 TREAT-NMD Executive Committee

-The TREAT-NMD Executive Committee, made up of 9 academic representatives and 3 patient representatives, took over governance of the network in 2012.
+The TREAT-NMD Executive Committee, made up of 9 academic representatives and 4 patient representatives, took over governance of the network in 2012.
 The members of the Executive Committee were elected from the TREAT-NMD task force and from member patient organisations.
-The members of the committee then elected their Chair and Vice-Chair by majority vote in March 2012.
+The members of the committee then elected their Chair and Vice-Chair by majority vote.

 The TREAT-NMD task force, intially set up to oversee the transition from the network's EU funding status, was asked to nominate and vote for the scientific contingent of the committee.
 Over 120 patient organisations from 51 different countries were involved in the voting process to determine the three patient organisation representatives that complete the committee.